knomedia/knomedia.github.io/source/_posts/2013-10-01-saying-goodbye.markdown

 I think (for me anyway), it is easy to let today cloud the long term perspective.
 I'm happy with where I am and where I'm heading today.
 Yesterday's experiences, both good and bad, have helped me get where I am today.
-So I'm coming to grips with notion that it's time to leave, and stil know that I'll miss it.
+So I'm coming to grips with the notion that it's time to leave, and still know that I'll miss it.